Mansfield PA and Richmond Township in Tioga County PA |

 THE ADVANTAGES OF THE HIGH SCHOOL

-all children are kept in school till fourteen years of age.
-Then they leave
+children are kept in school till fourteen years of age.
+Then they leave school,

-school, going to work in factories or other unimportant positions.
-They
+going to work in factories or other unimportant positions.
+They will always have

 Even the farmer, if he is ignorant, will not make a success.
 He may say, "I can read and write, is not this enough for farming?"
 It certainly is not.
 The High School of today teaches the elements of agriculture.
 If the farmer is not taught these, he must find them out by experience, which requires many years.
 If he does not care to learn, he goes on farming in the plodding and out-of-date way, pursued by his forefathers.